 Cash flow hedges: The Company uses Currency Swap to hedge its risks associated with forign currency risk arising from External Commercial Borrowings.
 Currency Swap provides hedging of both principal and coupon payments on the underling exposure.
-The Company designates such contracts in a cash flow hedging relationship by applying the hedge accouting principles as per Ind AS.
+The Company designates such contracts in a cash flow hedging relationship by applying the hedge accounting principles as per Ind AS.
 These contarcts are stated at fair value at each reporting date.
 Changes in the fair value of thease contarcts that are designated and effective as hedges of future cash flows are recognised directly in "cash flow hedge reserve".
-Hedge accouting is discontinued when the hedging instruments expires or is sold, terminated, or exercised or no longer qualifies for hedge accounting.
+Hedge accounting is discontinued when the hedging instruments expires or is sold, terminated, or exercised or no longer qualifies for hedge accounting.

-As at March 2024 (Amount in ₹ Lakhs) Part I Notional Amounts , 3 Change in fair value Cash Flow hedge reserve The impact of hedging instruments (Net) 10,264.75 10,422.50 74.03 (55.40)
+As at March 2024 (Amount in ₹ Lakhs)

+Part I Notional Amounts Carrying amount Cash Flow hedge reserve The impact of hedging instruments (Net) 10,264.75 10,422.50 74.03 (55.40)
-As at March 2023

 As at March 2023 (Amount in ₹ Lakhs)

-Part I Notional Amounts Carrying amount Change in fair value Cash Flow hedge reserve

-The impact of hedging instruments (Net) - -
+Part I Notional Amounts Carrying amount Cash Flow hedge reserve The impact of hedging instruments (Net) - - = -

-( Line item in the statement of financial postion-Derrivative financial liabilities)
+^{(} Line item in the statement of financial postion-Derrivative financial liabilities)